wyze/eslint-plugin-wyze/docs/rules/space-around-conditional.md

 Always put spacing around your conditional expressions.

+> The `--fix` option on the command line can automatically fix some of the problems reported by this rule.

 ## Rule Details

 This rule is more granular than [space-in-parens](http://eslint.org/docs/rules/space-in-parens).
 This rule is limited to conditional expressions in control flow statements only. `If`, `For`, `While`, etc.